Teach Someone to Drive

 Your driving lesson plans should be based on two things: whether the learner driver is also having driving lessons with a driving instructor and the driving lesson syllabus.
 If you are combining private driving lessons with those of a professional driving instructor, it is important to only repeat what the instructor has previously taught else this may lead to confusion of the learner.

-If you are planning on teaching the learner alone, you can plan each lesson based on the driving lesson syllabus:
+If you are planning on teaching the learner alone, you can plan each lesson based on the driving lesson syllabus.
+All the learning to drive tutorials are detailed below in which you’ll need to teach someone to drive.

 - Cockpit drill – car controls and instruments, steering technique